Updated May 04, 2024

 Fibromyalgia is often otherwise managed with a mix of medication, physical therapies, and lifestyle changes.
 Medication for fibromyalgia can include over-the-counter pain relievers, antidepressants, and anti-seizure drugs.
 Physical therapy and occupational therapy can help to reduce the effect of fibromyalgia on everyday life, while counseling can provide strategies for dealing with the stress and mental burden of the disorder.

-Insomnia and Sleep Disorders
+3. Insomnia and Sleep Disorders

 Insomnia is surprisingly common among Americans, affecting upwards of 25 million people in the United States.
-A consistent lack of sleep can have some severe physical, mental, and emotional effects on a person’s health and reduce a person’s general quality of life.
+A consistent lack of sleep can have severe physical, mental, and emotional effects on a person’s health and reduce a person’s general quality of life.
 Insomnia also poses a danger to people around you if you operate heavy machinery in your occupation.

 Some studies suggest that magnetic therapy may help with insomnia.
 A study found that impulse magnetic field therapy had a significant effect on patients suffering from insomnia.
 Patients in the treatment group experienced reduced values in nearly all categories, which included daytime sleepiness, sleepiness after rising, daytime headaches, and difficulty with concentration.

 Another clinical trial is looking at the potential effect of transcranial magnetic stimulation to treat insomnia.
 Transcranial magnetic stimulation is a process of stimulating the brain non-invasively with magnets.
 This treatment is usually reserved for forms of depression that are unresponsive to antidepressant medications.
-The investigators theorize that low frequency TMS may inhibit the hyper excitable cortical state in patients with chronic insomnia.
+The investigators theorize that low-frequency TMS may inhibit the hyperexcitable cortical state in patients with chronic insomnia.
 This clinical trial is currently ongoing.

-Cancer
+4. Cancer

 Cancer remains one of the leading causes of death in the world.
 In the U.S. alone, 2020 had an estimated 1.8 million new cancer diagnoses with over 600,000 estimated cancer-related deaths.
 Cancer is known to be caused by genetic mutations that cause cells to grow out of control, eventually resulting in the formation of tissue masses known as tumors.
 Left unchecked, cancerous cells may spread to other parts of the body (a process known as metastasis).

 Unfortunately, research still is not sure what specifically causes these genetic mutations, though there is a broad understanding that they may come from heredity, environmental factors, and lifestyle.
 As such, there are currently no known cures for cancer.
-Traditional treatments for cancer include surgery to remove the tumor, chemotherapy, and radiation therapy.
+Traditional cancer treatments include surgery to remove the tumor, chemotherapy, and radiation therapy.

 Magnetic fields may play some role in treating cancer.
 Studies on mice suggest that applying magnetic therapy may reduce the size of tumors and support cancer cell death via apoptosis, though the exact mechanisms require further research.
 Other studies show that magnetic nanoparticles can be used as a means of killing cancer cells.
 The nanoparticles are injected into or near the tumor cells and then activated using alternating magnetic fields.
 The process is a form of hyperthermia therapy, which uses extremely high temperatures to remove abnormal tissue.
-The alternating magnetic field essentially heats up the magnetic nanoparticles, causing damage to cancer cells while leaving healthy cells relatively intact.
+The alternating magnetic field essentially heats the magnetic nanoparticles, causing damage to cancer cells while leaving healthy cells relatively intact.

 Written By: Dr. David Alvarez